-The Organization accrues vacation and personal time for its qualified employees.
+The Organization accrues personal time off for its qualified employees.
 The Organization's policy allows for up to 216 hours per year of paid time off.
-Vacation and personal time accrued has been recorded and is included in vacation payable at year-end.
+Personal time off accrued has been recorded and is included in vacation payable at year-end.